-We've always had the message drummed in to us to take Panadol or paracetamol when in pain but this article (login required) suggests it may not be as effective as we think, as least for lower back pain.
+We've always had the message drummed in to us to take Panadol or paracetamol when in pain but is paracetamol really the best for acute back pain?
+A recent study suggests it may not be as effective as we think, as least for lower back pain.

 Between 2008 and 2013, 1643 adult patients (mean age: 45 years, 53% male) in Sydney, Australia, were placed in a study to look at the effectiveness of paracetamol with acute low back pain.
 They were divided into 3 groups: One was told to follow the stated dose, the second group to take the tablets as needed and the third group had the same instructions as the first group but were given placebo tablets.